Why Send Your Administrative Team?

 - Think “BIG” together.
 Joan Burge always challenges assistants to think BIG and BOLD principles.
 Sometimes this is intimidating to an individual but as a group, a person is more inclined to step out and let their talents shine or take risks that lead to better outcomes.

 - Stimulates creativity because the team members can “feed” from each other’s ideas.
-This always lends to better solutions.
+This always leads to better solutions.

 - Fosters collaboration which leads to cooperation.
 There is strength in unity that allows for a greater chance of streamlining processes that can impact the bottom line.